(coinciding with bagdrops):

 Atwood - Kensington - Atwood (219 miles) - The second section is at lower elevation (more oxygen! more humidity!), may be warmer, with more trees, and to some extent more services.
 If things go well, you could consider going beyond Atwood to St. Francis (45 miles further, but uphill).

-Byers - Finish (103 miles) - With the Rocky Mountains in sight (during the day), this is a more populated area with a few more trees.
+Byers - Finish (103 miles) - With the Rocky Mountains in sight, this is a more populated area with a few more trees.
 It should be relatively easy to find services.

 Transport from DIA

 If you are flying in, you will probably arrive at Denver International Airport.
 Available transportation: